CruiseControl is both a continuous integration tool and an extendable framework for creating custom continuous build processes.

 Gearset uses the standard "cctray" XML format for its automation jobs.
 You'll be able to integrate Gearset with any tool which supports this format.

-Please note: while we endeavour to make sure the links in this document are up to date, we can't be responsible for the content of external sites and you should check before installing any software on your computer!
+Please note: while we endeavor to make sure the links in this document are up to date, we can't be responsible for the content of external sites and you should check before installing any software on your computer!